 140 apartment units with 44,400 SF of ground floor retail, a 2,030 SF community art center, surface parking for 99 and underground parking for 210 cars – 300,000 SF total.

 LEED Gold for Homes Certification anticipated

-The developer and PCA spent many hours with the community and the Newton Area Council to craft a progressive new building that respects its context with quality materials and appropriate historical reference.
+The developer and PCA worked alongside the community and the Newton Area Council to craft a progressive new complex that respects its context with quality materials and appropriate historical reference.